Ekkehard-Schulze/precision-temperature-logger/README.md

-4. Our firmware also supports the 'SparkFun OpenLog #DEV-13712' board, but the user will have to breakout the I2C-bus and INT0, and provide pull-up resistors for the I2C bus, a voltage divider for battery voltage sensing, a DS3231 clock, and TMP117 sensors.
+4. Our firmware also supports the 'SparkFun OpenLog #DEV-13712' board, but the user will have to breakout the I2C-bus and INT0, re-wire one LED, and provide pull-up resistors for the I2C and 1-wire bus, a voltage divider for battery voltage sensing, a DS3231 clock, and TMP117 sensors.
 This needs microscope soldering and is for ambitious tinkerers only.